 Mission Statement and Rationale

-The Modern Catholic Pilgrim project aims to provide an increased opportunity for prepared pilgrimage in the United States to people, especially young adults, seeking person-to-person hospitality through a network of hosts willing to provide for those on the Way.
+The Modern Catholic Pilgrim project aims to provide an increased opportunity for prepared pilgrimage in the Catholic tradition throughout the United States to people, especially young adults, seeking person-to-person hospitality through a network of hosts willing to provide for those on the Way.

 We capitalize “Way” to connote its meaning as a spiritual journey beyond that of the physical one.